AnayPatel-P/Projects/AI-Portfolio-Optimizer/README.md

 1. User enters a comma-separated list of stock tickers and selects a risk level
 2. Frontend sends a POST request to `/optimize` on the backend
 3. Backend fetches historical stock data from yFinance and computes optimized weights via PyPortfolioOpt
+4. The response includes:
+   - Optimized weights
-4. The response includes optimized weights, expected return, volatility, and Sharpe ratio
+   - Expected return, volatility, Sharpe ratio
-5. The frontend displays the results in a clean, responsive UI
+   - Historical price series
+5. Frontend renders:
+   - Allocation weights
+   - Line chart of price history
+   - Downloadable CSV

 ---